After you've installed Puppet Enterprise, optimize it for your environment by configuring and tuning PuppetDB configuration as needed.

 puppet_enterprise::puppetdb::command_processing_threads: <NUMBER OF THREADS>

 Use this parameter to set the "time-to-live" value before PE automatically deletes nodes that have been deactivated or expired.
-This will also delete all facts, catalogs, and reports for the relevant nodes.
+This also deletes all facts, catalogs, and reports for the relevant nodes.

 .yamlfile and set the